 BUT WAIT, THERE’S MORE!

 Rycote also sells this shock mount as a Studio Kit which consists of a suspension system and a pop filter.
 The filter’s slightly curved frame can be attached to the outer support ring of the mount, and it will also lock tightly to most “spider” type elastic shock mounts.
 Thanks to a rotatable fitting, it’s easy to get the filter out of the way when swapping microphones.

 The oval-shaped filter is made from super light mesh (an ABS nylon blend plastic), which is really a 10 mm thick open cell foam pad, held in place by a support ring.
 This foam can be easily removed for cleaning or replacement.

 I’ve never been a fan of pop filters held in place by a heavy metal clamp and a gooseneck.
 The less stuff I have in my field of vision, the better.
 Somehow, the clamp always seems to loosen its grip after a while, and I’ve had the whole thing come down in the middle of a live recording session.
-That won’t happen with the Rycote filter because it only weighs 45 g.
+That won’t happen with the Rycote filter because it only weighs 45 g (about 1.5 ounces).

 Being used to the old metal mesh and nylon filters, I was surprised by how effective the Rycote foam filter really is.
 The company says it can reduce the effect of plosives by 20 dB (as compared to no pop screen at all).
 It sits at a good distance from the microphone, but it cannot be moved closer or further away.
 It wasn’t a problem for me, but some might consider that to be less than ideal.

-At $149.99, I think Rycote’s InVison™ Studio Kit is very reasonably priced, especially compared to the more than $300 I would have had to fork over for a genuine Gefell shock mount.
+Rycote’s InVison™ Studio Kit works extremely well and is reasonably priced, especially compared to the more than $300 I would have had to fork over for a genuine Gefell shock mount.

 Paul Strikwerda ©nethervoice